 Measure memory usage in Visual Studio

 Find memory leaks and inefficient memory while you're debugging with the debugger-integrated Memory Usage diagnostic tool.
 The Memory Usage tool lets you take one or more snapshots of the managed and native memory heap to help understand the memory usage impact of object types.
-You can collect snapshots of .NET, native, or mixed mode (.NET and native) apps.
+You can also analyze memory usage without a debugger attached or by targeting a running app.
+For more information, see Run profiling tools with or without the debugger.

 Although you can collect memory snapshots at any time in the Memory Usage tool, you can use the Visual Studio debugger to control how your application executes while investigating performance issues.
 Setting breakpoints, stepping, Break All, and other debugger actions can help you focus your performance investigations on the code paths that are most relevant.
 Performing those actions while your app is running can eliminate the noise from the code that doesn't interest you and can significantly reduce the amount of time it takes you to diagnose an issue.